Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay

 \section{Counterfactual Notation}

 Let $A$ denote the exposure and $Y$ the outcome.
 Let $M$ denote an intermediate variable, which is assumed to mediate the effect of $A$ on $Y$.
-Let $\boldsymbol{C}$ denote a set of baseline covariates, including exposure-mediator, exposure-outcome as well as mediator-outcome confounders that are not affected by the exposure.
+Let $\boldsymbol{C}$ denote a set of baseline covariates, including exposure-mediator, exposure-outcome, and mediator-outcome confounders that are not affected by exposure.
 Additionally, let $\boldsymbol{L}$ denote a set of intermediate mediator-outcome confounders that are affected by the exposure; therefore, they may also act as mediators.